// Power & Thermals

 The Bottom Line

 Power mode selection on the Jetson Orin Nano is fundamentally a thermal architecture decision.
-The three modes offer distinct trade-offs: 5W mode provides fanless operation and extended runtime for battery-powered devices, trading ~30–50% throughput for minimal cooling complexity.
-7W mode offers a practical middle ground for stationary deployments where modest active cooling (a small fan or improved heatsink) is acceptable.
-15W mode targets applications where throughput and responsiveness outweigh cooling and power concerns.
+Despite common misconceptions, there is no 5W mode — the Orin Nano 8GB supports two modes: 7W and 15W.
+The 7W mode provides fanless-viable operation and extended runtime for battery-powered or passive-cooling designs, trading ~30–50% throughput for minimal cooling complexity.
+The 15W mode targets applications where throughput and responsiveness outweigh cooling and power concerns.
+For workloads needing even more headroom, the Orin Nano Super adds 25W Super and MAXN Super modes.

 Successful deployment requires early prototyping with your actual workload and enclosure design.
 Use representative models, sustained load tests, and thermal monitoring to validate that your cooling strategy prevents throttling under real-world operating conditions.
 With informed mode selection and a thermal design aligned to your environment, Orin Nano can deliver reliable, efficient edge AI inference across a wide spectrum of use cases.